NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

   in "no Python" mode (i.e. if it can't work out how to compile this function entirely to machine code, it should give an error rather than partially using Python)
+* The decorator `@jit(parallel=True)` tells Numba to compile to run with multiple threads.
+  Like previously, we need to control this threads count at run-time using the `NUMBA_NUM_THREADS` environment variable.
 * The function accepts a Numpy array; Numba performs better with Numpy arrays than with e.g. Pandas dataframes or objects from  other libraries.
 * The array is operated on with Numpy functions (`np.tanh`) and broadcast